aintnorest/wargame/coreRules.md

   * Description: Throw enemy model.
 Thrown models move in a straight line from the thrower.
 Range = (Your Size - Target Size - 1) inches.
 The target becomes prone.

 ### Strategic Placement
+NOTE: Maybe get rid of engagement for simplicity make it an ability.
 * **Engagement:** While within the Attack Reach of one or more enemy models, a model cannot end its movement at a distance greater than its starting distance from the closest engaging enemy, unless using the Disengage maneuver.
 * **Attack Reach:** Determined by Size Category.
 Represents the zone within which a model can make melee attacks or interact with objectives.
 * **Influence:** Determined by Size Category.
 Represents the radius around a model within which it exerts control for zone objectives.
 For zone control, a model is considered to be within the zone if any part of its Base Influence is within the zone.